AlexandreLB-git/Project-CPU-ds/README_EN.md

 This file (the current file) contains a description of the project and the files that comprise it.

 ### 11. ‘exo7.c’
-This file contains the answers to exercise 7, which are normally present in other files, but due to lack of time we were unable to make it work properly.
+This file contains the answers to exercise 7, which are normally present in other files.

 ## Instructions for compiling and running the project